-Students must take course examinations at the regularly scheduled time with exceptions granted only in extraordinary circumstances such as for medical or compassionate reasons.
+Students must take course examinations at the regularly scheduled time with exceptions granted only in extraordinary circumstances such as for medical reasons.
 This policy also applies to final exams which take place after the last day of instruction.
-In cases where the student is requesting an exception to this policy, the student must notify the Fletcher Registrar and obtain approval from the course instructor prior to the exam date.
+In cases where the student is requesting an exception to this policy, the student must notify the Fletcher Registrar and obtain approval from the course instructor at least five business days prior to the exam date.
 For medical reasons, a note from a physician or the University Health Services may be requested.
 Non-native English speakers may be allowed an additional 30 minutes to complete exams with prior approval from the course instructor.
 Students with three final exams scheduled in a 24-hour period during final exam week will be eligible to request to move one exam to another date, subject to the approval of the instructor.
 This policy only applies to exams scheduled through the Fletcher Registrar and may not apply to other academic activities during final exam week.

 The ability to make up an exam after the exam date is at the sole discretion of the instructor.
+The Registrar's Office does not proctor exams and arrangements for a proctor are the responsibility of the student and the instructor.
+All rescheduled exams must take place after the original exam date.
 Students who are absent from exams without prior approval for a new exam date may receive a failing grade for the exam.

 The Student Accessibility and Academic Resource (StAAR) Center provides reasonable accommodations for students with disabilities.
-Any student requesting exam accommodations should connect with the StAAR Center to complete the registration process.
+Any student requesting exam accommodations should connect with the StAAR Center to complete the registration process at lease a week prior to any assessments.
 Any student who is approved through StAAR for accommodations is responsible for sharing their accommodation letter with their faculty member if they intend to use accommodations in a course.
 StAAR recommends notifying faculty one week prior to a scheduled exam in order to coordinate accommodations as needed.